Pedagogical models and approaches

 Case-based learning

 Case-based teaching is used to solve emerging problems.
-It is student-centred and interactive and is anchored to real situations (a press clipping, story, photo, video, etc).
-In the teaching situations, the students process a certain case based on their previous experiences and with the knowledge and skills they have learned in their studies.
-In addition to providing knowledge, case-based studies aim to improve analytical reasoning, collaboration skills, communication skills, ability to apply knowledge and creativity.
+It is student-centred, interactive and anchored in real situations (such as press clippings, stories, photographs or videos).
+In these teaching situations, students work on a specific case using their prior experiences and the knowledge and skills acquired during their studies.
+In addition to providing knowledge, case-based learning aims to develop analytical reasoning, collaboration and communication skills, the ability to apply knowledge, and creativity.

 Harvard Graduate School of Education. (n.d.).
 Case teaching.